dynomite567/Uniqulem/README.md

 I have made a trello for the bot!
 This is for seeing what I am working on currently but I might add more in the future! **[Click here to join!](https://trello.com/b/Bh6Bl6FT/uniqulem)**

 # Contribute to the Project
 This bot has a long ways to go, but a way that you can help is by contributing to this project.
-Whether its adding a new feature or rewriting the bot in a new coding language, you help out a whole lot to making this a really great and useful bot.
+Whether it's adding a new feature or rewriting the bot in a new coding language, you help out a whole lot to make this a really great and useful bot.
 All you have to do to contribute is to propose your files here!

 # Donate
-If you like the bot, and want to keep it running or let it have new features, a donation can help alot.
+If you like the bot and want to keep it running or let it have new features, a donation can help a lot.

 Patreon link: [patreon.com/uniqulem](https://www.patreon.com/uniqulem)